 Skip to main content

-There are several processes involved in setting up a business, but none is as simple and also difficult as coming up with a memorable and unique brand name.
+There are several processes involved in setting up a business, but none is as simultaneously simple and as difficult as a unique and memorable name for your business.
 But why?

-It seems simple.
-String a few letters and syllables together and you’ve got a name, right?
-Why is it that something seemingly so small is so challenging and seemingly impossible?
+In theory, the brand naming process seems simple.
+String a few letters and syllables together, and you’ve got a name, right?
+You could even use a made-up word instead of real words.
+So, why is it that something that seems so straightforward can feel so impossible?

-Your brand name also communicates your business’ mission, vision, and values and your customers should get a sense of what you stand for when they hear your name.
+For example, it must give some indication of your brand’s mission, visions, and values so that customers get a sense of what you stand for whenever they hear your brand name.

-That’s a lot of pressure for 1 or 2 words, but coming up with a memorable brand name doesn’t have to be as intimidating and challenging as it seems.
+That’s a lot of pressure on one or two words.
+Fortunately, coming up with a good brand name does not have to be as intimidating as it first seems.
+In fact, with our help, it can become a relatively easy task.

-Today, we’re going to look at how to decide on a brand name and reveal some insider secrets you might not have seen in the last branding guide.
+In this article, we’ll look at how to come up with a brand name and reveal some insider secrets that you may not be aware of!

 Define Your Objectives